New Jersey Lemon Law: Your Complete Legal Guide

 - Contact manufacturers to facilitate resolution

-- Schedule hearings before an administrative law judge
+- Schedule hearings before an administrative law judge at the Office of Administrative Law

-Benefits of State Process
+Key Benefits of the State Process

 - No attorney required: Consumers can represent themselves

-Manufacturer's Program
+Manufacturer's Informal Dispute Settlement Program

 How to File a Lemon Law Claim